Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 deposit but makes sure that the index can never be reclaimed unless released by the holding account.

 To register an index, submit a `claim` extrinsic to the `indices` pallet, and follow up with a `freeze` extrinsic.
-The easiest way to do this is via AXIACoinJS UI through the _Developer -> Extrinsics_ menu:
+The easiest way to do this is via AXIAJS UI through the _Developer -> Extrinsics_ menu:

 ![Indices extrinsics](../assets/accounts/index.png)